 Audiophile records are a scam.
-They always have been and always will be.
+They always have been and they always will be.

-I haven’t listened to a copy of this album in a very long time, but I know a good sounding jazz record when I hear one, having critically auditioned more than a thousand over the course of the 33 years I have been in business (however, selling verified good sounding records only for about the last fifteen of those).
+I haven’t listened to a copy of this album in a very long time, but I know a good sounding jazz record when I hear one, having critically auditioned more than a thousand over the course of the 33 years I have been in business.
+(To be clear, we only sold verified good sounding records starting in 2004.)